vansant/Climate-Hub-Maps/Doc/README.md

  - ./mywrapper.py - runs a new process for each command

+ - ./unit-conversion.py -  script that applies unit conversion to raw raster layers and stores them in /Tooldata/conversion_layers

  - ./clip-to-region.py - clips each raster layer to each region (Idaho, Washington, Oregon, Pacfic Northwest PNW).
 If Region is PNW the clip is to a spatial extent of -124.792995 41.5 -109.5 49.415758 (WGS 84).
 The other clip methods are extract by mask using the feature class layers in ClimateHub.gdb/Regions

+ - ./classify-rasters.py - classifies rasters based strings contained in a Python dictionary in /ToolData/style/classifieddata.txt

  - ./get-clipped-statistics.py - get the min, max, mean, and standard devation (std) values for each region for each variable.
 Usefully in providing consistent color ramp across space and time for each region/variable.
 Values stored in /Doc/regional-statistics.txt as comma separated values region,variable,min,max, mean, std

 - ./make-maps.py - script that loops over each regional map document (Idaho, Washington, Oregon, PNW) and over all clipped raster layers (all variables and time periods).
 Each layer is added to the map document, a style is applied from a .lyr file, and then the map is exported as a pdf to /Doc/maps.
 There are over 600 maps procuded

-- ./unit-conversion.py -  script that applies unit conversion to raw raster layers and stores them in /Tooldata/conversion_layers

 General workflow overview